Head Coach Tom Mudrak

 “After graduating in 2017 I knew I wanted to coach and I was thrilled when Tom asked me to stay and be the assistant coach.
-I am so happy I will be able to help the Skyhawks for year to come.
+I am so happy I will have the ability to help the Skyhawks for years to come.”

-For the past three years I have also been coaching youth lacrosse in Durango and plan to keep growing the game in the area and expanding the game west.”
+For the past five years Corey has also been coaching youth lacrosse in Durango and plans to keep growing the game in the area and expanding the game here in the west.